creativetechnologylab/generative-ai-workshop/slides/slides.md

 ---
 # Remember Libraries? :snake:

-* Libraries are like "expansion packs" for Python.
-They add a tools to our Python setup that help it perform particular tasks.
+* Libraries are like add-ons for Python.
+They provide extra tools to our Python setup that help it carry out particular tasks.

 * Libraries exist across other languages too...